chris-wood/draft-crypto-deployment-considerations/draft-crypto-deployment-considerations.md

 is not possible to exceed these limits.
 Deployments of post quantum cryptographic solutions for DNSSEC, especially post quantum signatures, will face these bandwidth limits.
 Depending on these limits, alternative cryptographic solutions may be necessary to solve the problem.
-One recent example of this is [DAVIDBEN], wherein all digital signatures in TLS handshake were replaced by compact Merkle Tree proofs.
+One recent example of this is {{?MERKLETREECERTS=I-D.davidben-tls-merkle-tree-certs}}, wherein effectively all digital signatures in TLS handshake were replaced by compact Merkle Tree proofs.

 Reducing bandwidth to avoid practical or theoretical limits is advantageous.
 This is especially true if the bandwidth cost exceeds the bandwidth cost of actual application data.